formthefog/formation/virtual_anycast_implementation_plan.md

 ### 1.3 Proposed Architecture with Virtual Anycast

-The proposed architecture will combine DNS-based routing with a private BGP/Anycast overlay:
+The proposed architecture will primarily use DNS-based routing with geographic awareness and health-based filtering:

 1. **DNS-Based Geographic Routing**: Use DNS with low TTL values to route users to geographically close entry points
-2. **Private BGP Overlay**: Implement BGP within our private network for internal routing optimization
+2. **Health-Based Routing**: Automatically update DNS based on node health information
-3. **Health-Based Routing**: Automatically update DNS and internal routing based on node health
+3. **Seamless Failover**: If a node fails, traffic will be automatically rerouted to another node
-4. **Seamless Failover**: If a node fails, traffic will be automatically rerouted to another node
+4. **Improved Reliability**: No single point of failure for network entry

-5. **Improved Reliability**: No single point of failure for network entry
+*Note: While a private BGP overlay was originally considered as part of this plan, our implementation focus is on the DNS-based approach which provides the core functionality needed.*

 *For a high-level overview of this architecture, see the [High-Level Architecture Diagram](diagrams/high_level_architecture.md).*